wonarii/CART210-glossary/keywords/ui.md

 ## UI (User Interface)
 ### Definition

 UI, also known as User Interface, is the human-computer point of contact in any  digital device, application, or software [^coursera01ui].

-(under construction + placeholder for my sources)
+Those points of interaction include screens, keyboards, computer mice, remote controls, etc.

 - [^harris02ui]
 - [^mckay03ui]
 - [^kristiadi04ui]